 Setting up advanced analytics for a mining company – Hiveon success story

-Hiveon, a mining ecosystem company, shares how they built an affordable and flexible tool for rapid marketing analysis with the help of OWOX products and the OWOX team.
+Hiveon, a mining ecosystem company, shares how they built an affordable and flexible tool for rapid marketing analysis with the help of OWOX BI and the OWOX Analytics team.

 Founded in 2017, Hiveon offers the leading all-in-one cryptocurrency mining solution, with 2 million users worldwide.
 The Hiveon ecosystem currently includes Hiveon OS, Hiveon Pool, Hiveon ASIC Firmware, and Hiveon ASIC Hub.
 All Hiveon products are built around synergy, safety, and stability.